hitaishmd/training/README.md

 	-Used CSS for styling and UI elements
 	-Learnt about how JSX Element must be used
 	-Learnt how to display errors and troubleshoot the bugs

+ #  7)  Challenges
+ 	-Installing the necessary dependencies
+  	-Downloading the right versions of plugins -Creating and using the local Database
+    	-Fixing version clashes